phy504-sbu/homework4/README.md

    * Print out the longest word.

+     If there are multiple words of the same longest length, just print the first.

    Later, we'll see how to do this in a simpler fashion using the algorithm `std::max_element` and a function.